matt-mazzucato/astarte-kubernetes-operator/docs/documentation/pages/administrator/095-advanced_operations.md

 Therefore, when the Operator is uninstalled all the CRDs are seen as orphaned and the Kubernetes controller automatically sets them as ready to be deleted.
 Thus, when the Operator is uninstalled you end up with the following situation:
-- Flow and AstarteVoyagerIngress CRDs are deleted, along with the custom resources depending on said CRDs;
+- Flow and AstarteDefaultIngress CRDs are deleted, along with the custom resources depending on said CRDs;
 - Astarte CRD is marked for deletion, but its removal is postponed until the moment in which the Astarte finalizer is executed.